garethcheyne/PCF-FluentUi-AutoComplete-GooglePlaces/BuildDataversePCFSolution/templates/devops/README.md

 # Azure DevOps Template

-This directory contains the Azure DevOps pipeline template for PCF BuildDataverseSolution.
+This directory contains the Azure DevOps pipeline template for PCF BuildDataversePCFSolution.

 ## Files